sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/write_syntax.md

 ### Escaping Characters

-If a measurement, tag key, tag value, or field key contains a space ` `, comma `,`, or an equals sign `=` it must be escaped using the backslash character `\`.
+If a tag key, tag value, or field key contains a space ` `, comma `,`, or an equals sign `=` it must be escaped using the backslash character `\`.
 Backslash characters do not need to be escaped.
+Commas `,` and spaces ` ` will also need to be escaped for measurements, though equals signs `=` do not.

 ### Comments